 Prof. Bitsch conducts research in the fields of agricultural economics and agribusiness management.
-Her current research focuses on strategic management, organizational behavior and development, human resource management, as well as sustainability and its assessment in the value chain.
+Her research focuses on sustainability and its assessment in the value chain, with emphasis on social sustainability, organizational behavior and development, human resource management, as well as strategic management.

-Prof. Bitsch studied horticultural science at Leibniz Universität Hannover.
+Prof. Bitsch studied horticultural science at Leibniz University Hannover.
 For her doctorate, she analyzed performance ratios in horticulture.
-During her time as an assistant professor at Hanover, she researched management skills, strategic management, and management of personnel, including job satisfaction and motivation.
-Her research and book on qualitative research in management and economics made an essential contribution to the further development the methodology discussion in this field.
-In 2000, Prof. Bitsch accepted a position at Michigan State University.
-Her roles there involved research, teaching, and extension in the area of human resource management in agriculture.
+During her post-doctoral research at Hannover, she researched management skills, strategic management, and management of personnel, including job satisfaction and motivation.
+Her habilitation on qualitative research in management and economics made an essential contribution to the further development of the methodology discussion in that field.
+In 2000, Prof. Bitsch accepted an assistant professor position at Michigan State University.
+In 2006, she was promoted to associate professor with tenure.
+Her roles involved research, teaching, and extension in the area of human resource management in agriculture.
 She joined TUM in 2010.

-- Distinguished Extension/Outreach Program Individual, Agricultural and Applied Economics Association (2008)
+- Award for Professional Excellence – Distinguished Extension/Outreach Program, Agricultural and Applied Economics Association, USA (2008)

-- Excellence in Outreach Award, Dept. of Agricultural, Food, and Resource Economics, Michigan State University (2006)
+- Excellence in Outreach Award, Department of Agricultural, Food, and Resource Economics, Michigan State University, USA (2006)

 Carlson L, Bitsch V: "Social sustainability in the ready-made garment sector in Bangladesh: An institutional approach to supply chains".
 International Food and Agribusiness Management Review.
 2018; 21 (2): 269-292.Abstract

 Rombach M, Bitsch V: "Sector blending: evidence from the German Food Bank".
 International Food and Agribusiness Management Review.
 2018; 21 (2): 181-200.Abstract